cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 ### Under temporary spikes in memory usage

+- **With swap:** We're more resilient to temporary spikes, but in cases of severe memory starvation, the period from memory thrashing beginning to the OOM killer may be prolonged.
+We have more visibility into the instigators of memory pressure and can act on them more reasonably, and can perform a controlled intervention.
-- **With swap:** The OOM killer is triggered more quickly as anonymous pages are locked into memory and cannot be reclaimed.
+- **Without swap:** The OOM killer is triggered more quickly as anonymous pages are locked into memory and cannot be reclaimed.
 We're more likely to thrash on memory, but the time between thrashing and OOMing is reduced.
 Depending on your application, this may be better or worse.
 For example, a queue-based